 There are many ways therapy can help address addictions:

-Identifying triggers to use and desensitizing you to them
+Identifying triggers to use and planning effectively to cope with them

 Improving tolerance for negative emotions